Mirage-Zero-Nine/Python-Script/Pythonista_Script/README.md

 Some Python script used in Pythonista 3 for iOS.

-**For v2ex_signin.py: This script is no longer available due to V2EX's policy change. **
+**Notion for v2ex_signin.py: This script is no longer available due to V2EX's policy change.**